 Every Michigan Engineering classroom includes a touchscreen panel that instructors can use to operate the A/V equipment installed in the room.
 These touchscreen panels provide an easy-to-use and consistent interface to operate the A/V features of a room and eliminate the need for remote control.
 The touchscreen panels are usually located at the front of the room, on the instructor’s lectern.

-Use these panels to turn the projector(s) on and off, select which sources are displayed, adjust volume levels, and also to report problems with the A/V system.
+Use your finger to press the options on the touchscreen panel as needed.
+You can use the panels to turn the projectors or displays on and off, select which sources are displayed, adjust volume levels, and also to report problems with the A/V system to CAEN consultants.
+They can also be used to control the lecture recorder and camera in the room for the on-demand recording.
 When using the A/V in a room, keep in mind that some devices take a moment to respond to your commands.
-The projector, for example, can take about 30 seconds to warm up when first turned on.
-It also may take a minute or more to cool down.
+For example, a projector can take up to 30 seconds to warm up when first turned on.

-Classrooms are equipped with either manual (pull down) or electric (motorized) projection screens.
-Rooms with electric screens may have a separate switch on the wall to raise and lower the screen.
-In some rooms, the screen will be raised and lowered automatically when the projector is turned off or on.
-In rooms with this feature, a button is provided on the panel labeled Screen, which acts as a toggle to manually raise and lower the screen if desired.
+All classrooms are equipped with electric (motorized) projection screens.
+In most rooms, the screen will be raised and lowered automatically when the projector is turned off or on.
+Some rooms may have a separate switch or button on the wall labeled Screen to raise and lower the screen when desired.

 Please note that although support staff will make every effort to correct the issue promptly, immediate response to problem reports is not always possible.
 If an immediate response is not possible, every effort will be made to check on the room during the next break in classes.